openedx-unsupported/bok-choy/README.rst

 As of 2022-02-18, `bok-choy is deprecated <https://github.com/openedx/public-engineering/issues/13>`_.
 All tests written using bok-choy have either been removed or are slated to be removed soon.
 Please do not write new tests using bok-choy!
-In the near future, this repository will be archived.

 Overview
 --------